code-IM-perfect/brainf-ckCompiler/readme.md

 It is fully consistent with the brainf*ck standard.
 One thing that I could not find any consistant info about was the "," operator, I have set it to take a single char value as input.

 ## Building
 This is a simple c++ program and can easily be built via `g++` and the likes.
-The linux binary can be found in the [Releases Section] (https://github.com/code-IM-perfect/brainf_ckCompiler/releases), Windows and Mac users can compile it themselves (I'm sorry I don't have enough space to dualboot)
+The linux binary can be found in the [Releases Section](https://github.com/code-IM-perfect/brainf_ckCompiler/releases).
+Windows and Mac binarys are also available but are untested (I'm sorry I don't have enough space to dualboot).
+Users can obviously always compile it themselves tho

 ```
 g++ main.cpp